Southern resident orcas: Meaning of vocalizations

-"Different calls do not appear to be given in sequences that resemble a syntax, such as in human languages."
-Early research found that most sequences of calls included the same call being repeated at least five times.
+Early research found that most sequences of orca calls included the same call being repeated at least five times.
 This would not occur if the calls were letters or words in a syntactical language.

 In the example of the northern resident orcas, shared discrete calls are not necessary for social interactions, as the three clans in this community mix without sharing any discrete calls in their dialects.
-On the other hand, as markers of group identity, unique discrete calls would help matriarchs keep track of their pod mates when navigating or mixing with other pods in murky waters.
+On the other hand, as markers of group identity, unique discrete calls may help matriarchs keep track of their pod mates when navigating or mixing with other pods in murky waters.
 The discrete calls "appear to serve generally as contact signals, coordinating group behaviour and keeping pod members in touch when they are out of sight of each other."

 Researchers have been unable to find a consistent correlation of specific calls with specific behaviors.
 Alexandra Morton's observations of the captured northern residents Corky and Orky found a different kind of correlation, a finding supported by observers of orcas in the wild.
-The pair of killer whales repetitively called in "long 'conversations' while floating side by side" without engaging in any behaviors requiring the exchange of any information.
+The pair of orcas repetitively called in "long 'conversations' while floating side by side" without engaging in any behaviors requiring the exchange of any information.
 Morton found, nonetheless, an association of some calls with particular moods, or shifts in mood.